-Changes in the cash flows of CASH FLOW hedges (hedging instrument), are accounted for in other comprehensive income (OCI) and the hedging instrument (e.g. interest rate swap or forex FEC or commodity FEC) as an asset or liability in the statement of financial position -

-The hedging gain/loss recognised in other comprehensive income shall be reclassified ('recycled') to profit or loss when the hedged item is recognised in profit or loss or when the
+- Changes in the cash flows of CASH FLOW hedges (hedging instrument), are accounted for in other comprehensive income (OCI) and the hedging instrument (e.g. interest rate swap or forex FEC or commodity FEC) as an asset or liability in the statement of financial position - only the effective portion!
+The ineffective portion is recognised in profit or loss - The hedging gain/loss recognised in other comprehensive income shall be reclassified ('recycled') to profit or loss when the hedged item is recognised in profit or loss or when the hedging relationship ends